 Suwannee River State Park is listed as a premier destination for viewing birds and wildlife in the state of Florida.
 Numerous aquatic zones plus forest settings blend to create homes for many animals.
 Wading birds like the Suwannee River Cooter are found here as well as nocturnal birds like the eastern screech-owl and the common nighthawk.
 Herons, egrets, and various types of woodpeckers live here too.
 Other types of critters who dwell within the state park include alligators, turtles, and white-tailed deer.

 Step back in time during your RV trip to Suwannee River State Park and visit the historic sites preserved here.
 There is an old ferry landing at the junction of the Withlacoochee and the Suwannee Rivers, which was once a busy shipping port.
 Explore the former town of Columbus, where an old cemetery can still be found.
 Earthworks used during the Civil War by Confederate forces are another interesting feature of the park.
 There are interpretive signs along the trails marking these places.

-Two historic picnic pavilions are located near the Suwannee River Trail, overlooking the river.
-There is also a porch swing here for guests to enjoy in while they take in the view and listen to the sounds of nature all around them.
-BBQ grills are available here, and you can even rent the observation platform for a picturesque wedding setting.
+Two historic picnic pavilions are located near both the Earthworks and Suwannee River Trails, overlooking the river.
+Each pavilion can accommodate up to 50 guests.
+Picnic tables and restrooms are available as well as a playground for the kids.
+There is also a porch swing here for guests to enjoy relaxing in while they take in the view and listen to the sounds of nature all around them.
+Barbecue grills are available here too, so you can cook up some burgers and hot dogs.
+And you can even rent the observation platform for a picturesque wedding setting.